 Brute force attempts are pretty straightforward.
 In this type of attack, hackers will approach your network with a long list of login credentials – usually usernames and passwords – and try every combination until one works.

-After detecting this activity, threat monitoring software blocks the IP address, dramatically reducing the chances of a successful brute force hack.
+After detecting this activity, Threat Surveillance software blocks the IP address, dramatically reducing the chances of a successful brute force hack.
 Think of this as a version of when you forget your phone pin and it locks you out for 30 seconds, then if you’re wrong again the time locked out doubles, and so on.
 Just like unwanted visitors to your phone, sometimes the best way to put hackers off is to just make the whole process incredibly frustrating.

 Malicious SQL injection attacks are often carried out with the aim of stealing business-critical information from SQL databases.
 This means any data-driven applications, such as your website, are a potential target.